How to Spend 3 Days in Tokyo | An Itinerary

 General Tips for a short trip to tokyo

 If you’re anything like me, when you travel, you like to relax on your getaway.
-Tokyo can easily present itself as a problem because the city does have so much to offer that if you’re not careful, you’ll find yourself spread too thin.
+Tokyo can easily present itself as a problem.
+The city has a lot to offer, and if you’re not careful, you can spread yourself too thin.